suryadalimunthe/Open-Scholarship-Strategy/Dasar-dasar Strategi Pengembangan Pengetahuan Terbuka.md

 ## 4.2 Variasi Perspektif

-As well as these shared commonalities, tensions also exist between the best way to adopt Open Scholarship practices.
-Open Scholarship is an agenda with multiple stakeholders, whose diverse cultures, backgrounds and interests mean that one-size-fits-all solutions could potentially harm local interests (or vice versa).
+Selain kesamaan ini, ketegangan juga muncul dalam  mengadopsi praktik pengetahuan terbuka.
+Pengetahuan terbuka adalah agenda berbagai pemangku kepentingan, yang beragam budaya, latar belakang dan kepentingannya sehingga solusi satu untuk semua dapat berpotensi merugikan kepentingan lokal (atau sebaliknya).
 On the other hand, there is a need to ensure that strategies are joined-up so that the actions of those with similar aims are not working at cross-purposes.
 Such "fault-lines" for the creation of a cohesive strategy are:

 ### 4.2.1 Geographic specificities